-The option is available in the Layer Properties -> Style dialog, under the Layer rendering group (applying to the whole layer) or in symbol layer properties (applying to corresponding features).
+The option is available in the Layer Properties \rightarrow Symbology dialog, under the Layer rendering group (applying to the whole layer) or in symbol layer properties (applying to corresponding features).
 You can combine both usage.

-Paint effects can be activated by checking the Draw effects option and clicking the Customize effects button, that will open the Effect Properties Dialog (see figure_effects_source).
+Paint effects can be activated by checking the Draw effects option and clicking the Customize effects button.
+That will open the Effect Properties Dialog (see figure_effects_source).
 The following effect types, with custom options are available:

 • Source: Draws the feature's original style according to the configuration of the layer's properties.
-The transparency of its style can be adjusted.
+The Opacity of its style can be adjusted as well as the Blend mode and Draw mode.
+These are common properties for all types of effects.

-Figure 12.22: Draw Effects: Source dialog
+Fig. 12.25: Draw Effects: Source dialog

 - Blur: Adds a blur effect on the vector layer.
-The options that someone can change are the Blur type (Stack or Gaussian blur), the strength and transparency of the blur effect. - Colorize: This effect can be used to make a version of the style using one single hue.
-The base will always be a grayscale version of the symbol and you can use the Grayscale to select how to create it (options are: 'lightness', 'luminosity' and 'average').
-If Colorise is selected, it will be possible to mix another color and choose how strong it should be.
-You can also control the Brightness, contrast and saturation levels of the resulting symbol. - Drop Shadow: Using this effect adds a shadow on the feature, which looks like adding an extra dimension.
-This effect can be customized by changing the offset degrees and radius, determining where the shadow shifts towards to and the proximity to the source object.
-Drop Shadow also has the option to change the blur radius, the transparency and the color of the effect. - Inner Shadow: This effect is similar to the Drop Shadow effect, but it adds the shadow effect on the inside of the edges of the feature.
-The available options for customization are the same as the Drop Shadow effect. - Inner Glow: Adds a glow effect inside the feature.
-This effect can be customized by adjusting the spread (width) of the glow, or the Blur radius.
-The latter specifies the proximity from the edge of the feature where you want any blurring to happen.
-Additionally, there are options to customize the color of the glow, with a single color or a color ramp. - Outer Glow: This effect is similar to the Inner Glow effect, but it adds the glow effect on the outside of the edges of the feature.
-The available options for customization are the same as the Inner Glow effect. - Transform: Adds the possibility of transforming the shape of the symbol.
-The first options available for customization are the Reflect horizontal and Reflect vertical, which actually create a reflection on the horizontal and/or vertical axes.
-The 4 other options are: - Shear: slants the feature along the x and/or y axis - Scale: enlarges or minimizes the feature along the x and/or y axis by the given percentage - Rotation: turns the feature around its center point - and Translate changes the position of the item based on a distance given on the x and/or the y axis.
+The custom options that you can change are the Blur type (Stack blur (fast) or Gaussian blur (quality)) and the Blur strength. - Colorise: This effect can be used to make a version of the style using one single hue.
+The base will always be a grayscale version of the symbol and you can: - Use the Grayscale to select how to create it: options are 'By lightness', 'By luminosity', 'By average' and 'Off'. - If Colorise is selected, it will be possible to mix another color and choose how strong it should be. - Control the Brightness, Contrast and Saturation levels of the resulting symbol. - Drop Shadow: Using this effect adds a shadow on the feature, which looks like adding an extra dimension.
+This effect can be customized by changing the Offset angle and distance, determining where the shadow shifts towards to and the proximity to the source object.
+Drop Shadow also has the option to change the Blur radius and the Color of the effect. - Inner Shadow: This effect is similar to the Drop Shadow effect, but it adds the shadow effect on the inside of the edges of the feature.
+The available options for customization are the same as the Drop Shadow effect.